 AFCI secures ownership of the rest of the land of the Zaatari Centre, ensuring project sustainability.
 During this time, AFCI works with experienced architects and engineers to design a building project to replace the caravans with sustainable structures.

-The students from our second computer classes graduate, having learned the basics of hardware and software, MS Office and how to use the internet effectively.
+The students from the second round of computer classes graduate, having learned the basics of hardware and software, MS Office and how to use the internet effectively.

 AFCI runs a second radio project in collaboration with Radio Zaatari, teaching 10 children attending the centre how to design a radio station and broadcast radio shows from the centre.